 What NOT to send:

-I want you to know, your best friend always hit on me when you were out of the room.
+Your best friend was always all over me when you were out of the room.

-You’re never going to get into that school.
+You’re never going to get accepted into that school.

 Goal 1: Resolve A Practical Matter